 - and Phalaris tuberosa

-the water canary grass can be found throughout the world, including Australia, Europe, New Zealand, South Africa, and the USA.
+The water canary grass can be found worldwide, including in Australia, Europe, New Zealand, South Africa, and the USA.

 Among all Phalaris grasses, this species is believed to have the highest concentration of DMT though some strains contain primarily 5-MeO-DMT.